Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Remnant disk

+As before we opt here for the minimization of residuals in the fitting procedure.
+We rank the fitting formulae performance based on the \ssr, augmenting the dicsusion with $\chid$, computed using the error measure \eqref{eq:disk:mdisk_err}.

 The coefficients of the polynomial regressions are reported in Tab.~\ref{tab:diskfit:poly}; the fit coefficients for Eq.~\eqref{eq:fit_Mdisk} and Eq.~\eqref{eq:fit_Mdisk_Kruger} are reported in Tab.~\ref{tab:diskfit:form}.
-The reduced $\chi^2$ for these fits are reported in Tab.~\ref{tab:DiskFitchi2}.
+The \ssr{} for these fits are reported in Tab.~\ref{tab:DiskFitchi2}.
 As for those for the dynamical ejecta, the formulae in Eq.~\eqref{eq:fit_Mdisk} and Eq.~\eqref{eq:fit_Mdisk_Kruger} give ill-conditioned fits.
-Note, in addition, that the fitting function Eq.~\eqref{eq:fit_Mdisk_Kruger} is not smooth, and can return singular values.

-The disk mass $M_{\rm disk}$ depends on both the mass-ratio and $\tilde{\Lambda}$.
-The statistical analysis shows that indeed the lowest $\chi_{\nu}^2$ is obtained when \DSrefset{} data are fitted with the second order polynomial in both $q$ and $\tilde{\Lambda}$, giving $\chi_{\nu}^2 = 425.4$ \footnote{Note that large values of $\chi_{\nu}^2$ are the result of the fact that fit optimization was performed to minimize the residuals, not the $\chi_{\nu}^2$.
-These values should not be compared with $\chi_{\nu}^2$ of ejecta parameters fits.}.
-When the rest of the models of \DSheatcool{} are added, $\chi_{\nu}^2$ decreases to $174.8$, while it rises back to $197.6$ when all models are considered.
-The second best fit model to all datasets is Eq.~\eqref{eq:fit_Mdisk_Kruger}, with $\chi_{\nu}^2=442.8$.

-In Fig.~\ref{fig:stat_mdisk} we show the relative differences between the data and the values given by the fitting models.
-The fitting formulae, Eq.~\eqref{eq:fit_Mdisk} and $P_2^1(\tilde{\Lambda})$, do not predict well the large disk masses observed in high-$q$ runs of \DSrefset{}.
-Eq.~\eqref{eq:fit_Mdisk_Kruger} performs slightly better in that regard.
-However, it fails to reproduce values of models from the \DSnone{}.
-On the other hand, the use of the polynomial in $(q,\tilde{\Lambda})$ allows to reproduce the high $M_{\rm disk}$ tail and significantly reduces the residuals.
-This indicate the importance of both tidal deformability and mass-ratio for predicting disk masses of highly asymmetric binaries.
-Errors in this fitting formulae remain however large, and the disk masses are estimated only within an order of magnitude, given the differences in disk mass extraction methods discussed above.
+Notably, we find that depending on the initial guess for coefficients the Eq.~\eqref{eq:fit_Mdisk_Kruger} may develop singularities when data from all datasets is fitted and no limitations are imposed upon the coefficients.
+However, such non-smooth fitting functions may allow to capture the complex behavior in data, not reproduced by \polq{} and \polql{}

+Fitting the data of \DSrefset{} and combined \DSrefset{} dataset and \DSheatcool{} we observe that the \polql{} consistently shows the lowest \ssr{} and $\chid{}$.
+Notably, the Eq.~\eqref{eq:fit_Mdisk_Kruger} gives only slightly higher values in both cases.
+When all models from all datasets are considered, we again observe that the \polql{} is statistically preferred with Eq.~\eqref{eq:fit_Mdisk_Kruger} being the close second.
+The observed similarity in fitting formulae performance further suggests that indeed mass-ratio and $\tilde{\Lambda}$ allow to capture the main trends in the disk mass data.